mdinh1/multi-classification/index.md

 ### Limitations

 While skimming through the images that exists in the training portion of the dataset, I've taken noticed of some potential limitations of the data.
 The limitations that exists in this dataset includes images that may "confuse" the model.

 Examples:

-- This image, labeled "sea", contains multiple items such as a body of water and mountains.
-There is also the possibility that the mountains can be classed as "glacier".
+- Scenic images with multiple potential labels

     ![5233](https://user-images.githubusercontent.com/46685852/127090257-efe7e02d-25b7-4f1a-8bd4-b8674a0d3b6c.jpg)![image](https://user-images.githubusercontent.com/46685852/127092472-0c9125ff-7d3a-4b00-b57d-a1caacc54c98.png)